2011 Kansas Collegiate Athletic Conference football season: Bethel vs. No. 8 William Penn

-William Penn began the game ranked No. 8 nationally and proceeded to statistically dominate the Bethel Threshers, starting with a 48-yard pass by from Taylor Parsons to DeMarco for a touchdown in the first quarter.
+William Penn began the game ranked No. 8 nationally and proceeded to statistically dominate the Bethel Threshers, starting with a 48-yard pass from Taylor Parsons to DeMarco for a touchdown in the first quarter.
 William Penn accumulated 589 yards in total offense where Bethel only managed 174 and failed to score the entire game.
 Bethel gave up two fumbles and an interception where William Penn did not commit any turnovers.